jenmyers/jenmyers.net/_posts/2022-08-10-recently-10-august.md

 This past summer I took up semi-serious photography (i.e., taking photos with a real camera and not just my phone), so watch for more photos hitting the site as I continue to practice.
 I even devised a new mobile workflow so I can post photos at my website during my upcoming vacation.
 (Despite the fact that it sounds like I'm doing extra work over vacation, please rest assured this is a fun thing for me.)

+You can get all the writings and photos by subscribing to my [RSS feed](https://feeds.feedburner.com/jenmyers), or, if you're old-fashioned, slap up a bookmark to this here website and come back periodically for a stroll.
+It's the digital equivalent of chasing a wooden hoop around with a stick or whatever.
+Refreshing.

-I've neglected the monthly newsletter for the past couple of months, but I will return with that at the end of August, so if you're into getting a digest of things I've posted/done/photographed/mused (including my podcast), [sign up for the newsletter](https://newsletter.jenmyers.net) now.
+_Or_ you can subscribe to my newsletter and I'll just send you links to everything.
+I've neglected the monthly newsletter for the past couple of months, but I will return at the end of August, so if you're into getting a digest of things I've posted/done/photographed/mused (including my podcast), [sign up for the newsletter](https://newsletter.jenmyers.net) now.

 Speaking of the [podcast](https://quietlittlehorrors.com), we're also taking a break over there during August.
 Look for new episodes in September.